patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/data/DATA_INFORMATION.md

 - `signer_number` - Identifier for the person performing the sign in the video.
   - Sometimes taken directly from the source e.g. V-Librasil
   - Sometimes assigned by us e.g. SignBank
+  - Left as 0 when it hasn't been reviewed
+- `data_source` - Lowercase, two character string, indicating which data-source the entry belongs to. e.g `vl` for V-librasil

 ### INES Dataset
 Columns in INES metadata: